-Yes, It can also get rid of the darker pigments on your lips.
+Yes, Petroleum jelly can also get rid of the darker pigments on your lips.
 It makes your lips appear so naturally smooth and moist.

 This is an unbelievable miracle of petroleum.
 Apply some jelly onto your eyelashes every night before going to bed.
 You will notice a longer, and much thicker eyelashes within two weeks.
-It does work, trust me!
+Petroleum jelly does work, trust me!

-Apply it thoroughly onto your whole face every night before going to bed.
+Apply Petroleum jelly thoroughly onto your whole face every night before going to bed.
 You will notice moisture and smoothness in your face skin.

-You may also apply petroleum to your whole body, mainly your hands and legs.
+You may also apply Petroleum jelly to your whole body, mainly your hands and legs.
 It will get rid of your dry skin problem completely.

-You can instead use it to remove your make up.
+You can instead use Petroleum jelly to remove your make up.
 It is actually a better option.
 This is because some make up removers, or baby oils contain ingredients that may irritate the eyes.
 But petroleum jelly is very mild and safe to use.

-Apply it onto your fingernails to keep them resilient.
+Apply Petroleum jelly onto your fingernails to keep them resilient.
 You may also rub some on painted fingernails; it helps them to look new and shiny.

-Yes, a wonderful hair moisturizer in fact.
+Yes, Petroleum jelly is a wonderful hair moisturizer in fact.
 Just use a dab of petroleum jelly to keep your hair well moisturized, and manageable.

 Don’t worry if you find it hard to make your eyebrows stay in its shape.
-Apply some on your eyebrows with your fingertips and shape it.
+Apply some on your eyebrows with your fingertips and shape Petroleum jelly.

 This a trick that all wives should have up their sleeves.
 Here is an easier method to polish you husbands’ leather shoes.
-Dab some Vaseline onto the shoes and use a cloth to rub and spread it, and watch the shoes shine!
+Dab some Vaseline onto the shoes and use a cloth to rub and spread Petroleum jelly, and watch the shoes shine!